-Although the market domination of soy protein will not change anytime soon, soy must share the limelight with emerging plant proteins like barley protein, rice protein, pea protein, fava, and chickpea protein.
-Pea protein has specifically become a formidable competitor and is now regarded as a premium alternative in the upper echelon of applications, including premium plant-based meat alternatives, and pea proteinformulated beverages.
+Although the market domination of soy protein will not change anytime soon, soy must share the limelight with emerging plant proteins from barley, rice, pea, fava, and chickpea.
+Pea protein has become a formidable competitor and is now regarded as a premium alternative in the upper echelon of applications, including premium plant-based meat alternatives, and pea protein-formulated beverages.

 Another major market change is the increasing dominance of China in the foray of soy protein processing.
-China is not only the world's top soy importer, but also the one with top-notch soy protein processing facilities, including protein isolation and extrusion processing.
+China is not only the world's top soy importer, but also possesses top-notch soy protein processing facilities, including protein isolation and extrusion processing.
 China, not the US, now operates the world's largest soy protein-processing facilities.